Transitioning back to onsite operations, what to know

 LEARN MORE →

-Clinical ramp-up plans pertaining to residents and fellows is underway.
+Clinical ramp-up plans pertaining to residents and fellows are ongoing.
 We have developed surge plans, established PPE supply chains, confirmed PPE availability, defined personal and patient safety standards, worked to align practices with our affiliates, and transformed ambulatory care through the implementation of telehealth.
 We are now defining “the new normal” as clinical care ramps up and continuing to achieve educational goals while physical distancing.

 The DGSOM is currently implementing Phase 2 of UCLA Vice Chancellor for Research Roger Wakimoto’s campus-wide guidelines for a phased approach to ramping up research operations during the COVID-19 pandemic.
 See our ramp-up FAQs page and the Research page for more information and resources.
 Review the complete guidelines document →